openssl/technical-policies/policies/design-process.md

       design (which might cause a design to become suboptimal or inapplicable if those assumptions cease to be true) as a result of the input requirements.

+- The available solution space; discuss the various possible solutions and provide narrative discussion of their relative merits, and the reasoning for any preferences.
+Which solutions are preferable and why?
+Which solutions are ruled out based on the requirements and why?

+- The proposed design.
+Alternatively, a design document may propose a couple of possible designs (for example, if it is not yet clear which is preferable, or if multiple essentially independent designs will be needed to cover all use cases).
+If multiple proposals are present, they should be clearly labeled in different sections so they can be referred to easily for discussion.

 - What the intended strategy is for how any new APIs being introduced can be effectively maintained, evolved and extended in the future, if at all.

+- In some cases, it may be appropriate to offer examples of motivating use cases for the design (given in prose) or examples of intended exemplary usage of an API, given as rough code fragments or pseudocode.

-- It is sometimes also useful to provide exposition for the motivations behind a design by offering a Q&A section posing design questions and their answers with rationale.
+- More generally, it is sometimes also useful to provide exposition for the motivations behind a design by offering a Q&A section posing design questions and their answers with rationale.
 This has the advantage of documenting the historical design decisions which were made and why, and makes it clear when a significant decision is being made.
+Some questions may be left unanswered in a design document which is not yet complete, which serves to document design questions which have yet to be resolved.

 This is not an exhaustive list and design documents will obviously contain other elements, such as discussion of the design itself.

-Discussion of requirements and assumptions should generally come at the start of the document, and any Q&A section (if included) should generally come at the end.
+Based on the above, the recommended template for a design document is as
+follows:

+    Requirements/Problem Statement
+    Problem Discussion
+    Proposal 1
+        API Maintenance Considerations
+    [...Proposal 2, if applicable, etc...]
+        [...API Maintenance Considerations...]
+    Examples
+        Motivating Use Cases
+        Usage Examples
+    Q&A

+This template is intended as a rough starting point only.
+Not all of its sections will be relevant to all design documents, and design document authors can and should deviate from this structure where this leads to a more comprehensible or useful document.

 Levels of Scrutiny
 ------------------